nicolasraffray/bank_tech_test/README.md

   bank.deposit(1000, "10/01/2012")
   bank.deposit(2000, "13/01/2012")
   bank.withdraw(500, "14/01/2012")
-  bank.printStatement()
+  bank.withdraw(500, "14/01/2012")
+  print_statement = new printStatement(bank)
+  print_statement.print_transactions()

 ## Approach

-Create 2 classes bank which deals with transaction logic and statement  that deals with the logic and creation of the bank statement.
+Created 3 classes.
+Bank, which deals with transaction logic, formatStatement which converts transaction history into array of strings and printStatement which will print these strings in the correct order.

 ## How Code Is Structured
-Bank inherits from statement so statement logic is encapsulated
+Bank inherits from statement so statement logic is encapsulated.
+Bank is then passed into a print statement constructor to print the transaction histroy.

 ## The Output